zaoyang/30-days-of-web-development/day-13/day-13.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Playing with CSS Selectors
+# Using CSS Selectors: Beginner-Friendly Exercises and Examples

 > To get more comfortable with Selector Specificity, let's revisit our "css-practice.html" document.